faeztgh/Youtube-playback-speed-extention/README.md

    - Click "Load unpacked" and select the `dist/` directory
    - Pin the extension via the puzzle icon so the popup and badge are visible

+   Load in Firefox:
+   - Open `about:debugging#/runtime/this-firefox`
+   - Click "Load Temporary Add-on..." and select any file inside `dist/` (e.g., `manifest.json`)
+   - Or use `npx web-ext run -s dist` for faster iteration

 For iterative development:
 ```bash
 pnpm run dev   # watches and rebuilds to dist/